San Antonio Contra Dancers

 Here are a couple of web pages containing good descriptions of what to expect.

 Contra Tips and Etiquette

 This is [insert current year here].
 Women can ask men to dance.
 At a contra dance this is certainly true and has been for some time.
 It might be just as common as men asking women, or more so.
 Women will sometimes dance with women, and men will sometimes dance with men.
 In general, especially for the men, this happens only when a gender imbalance exists in the hall (men tend to be real chicken about dancing with other men otherwise).

 Contra dancers make eye contact whenever possible.
 This adds to the connectedness of the dance, and helps reduce dizziness, especially during the swing.

 More web pages with tips:

-Our organizer and primary caller is Lissa Bengtson.
+Our resident caller is Lissa Bengtson.
 Lissa was Director of the International Folk Culture Center at OLLU for more than 10 years, and has many years of experience with teaching and leading international folk dance as well as calling contra dances.
 She enthusiastically encourages new dancers and is skilled at making everyone comfortable.

 & John Roby

 Amy and John manage our dances.
 They arrange for guest callers and band members.
 John has also occasionally done the honors as caller.